comtihon/mongodb-erlang/README.md

 will return your data without key and value params.
 If there is no other data - only _id will be returned.
 __Important!__ For empty projector use `[]` instead `{}`.
 For empty selector use `{}`.

+### Creating indexes

+To create indexes - use `mongo:ensure_index/3` command:

+    mongo:ensure_index(Connection, Collection, {key, {index, 1}}).  %simple
+    mongo:ensure_index(Connection, Collection, {key, {index, 1}, name, <<"MyI">>}).  %advanced mongo:ensure_index(Connection, Collection, {key, {index, 1}, name, <<"MyI">>, unique, true, dropDups, true}).  %full ensure_index takes `mc_worker`' pid or atom name as first parameter, collection, where to create index, as second parameter and bson document with index specification - as third parameter.
+In index specification one can set all or only some parameters.
+If index specification is not full - it is automatically filled with values: `name, Name, unique, false, dropDups, false`, where `Name` is index's key.

 ### Administering

 This driver does not provide helper functions for commands.
 Use `mongo:command` directly and refer to the [MongoDB documentation](http://www.mongodb.org/display/DOCS/Commands) for how to issue raw commands.